 Since the first Crittenton Hospital opened in Detroit in the early 1900′s, the name “Crittenton” has stood for excellence in medical care with a compassionate atmosphere.
 For many who live in Rochester and surrounding communities, Ascension Crittenton Hospital is the first place they turn to for the health of themselves and their loved ones.

-The Detroit location has long since closed, but Crittenton Hospital Medical Center in Rochester has established a strong reputation of compassionate, quality care since opening its doors in 1967.
+The Detroit location has long since closed, but Ascension Crittenton Hospital in Rochester has established a strong reputation of compassionate, quality care since opening its doors in 1967.

 CHMC brings a strong Northern Oakland County presence to the statewide service area of Ascension Michigan, which includes St. John Providence in southeast Michigan, Borgess Health in Kalamazoo, Genesys in Grand Blanc, St. Mary’s of Michigan in Saginaw and Standish, and St. Joseph Health System in Tawas.

 In becoming part of Ascension Michigan, Ascension Crittenton Hospital increases its ability to pursue its goal of creating a clinically integrated system of care that will be positioned to manage the health of populations in partnership with insurers.
 As part of the largest non-profit health system in the country, Ascension, the hospital will enjoy the support of a national system that is benefiting from shared best clinical practices, cost efficiencies, and quality improvements.